promptdriven/pdd/context/README.md

 2. **Full path**: If you provide a full path (e.g., `--output /home/user/projects/result.py`), the file will be created at that exact location.
 3. **Directory**: If you provide a directory name (e.g., `--output ./generated/`), a file with an automatically generated name will be created in that directory.
 4. **Environment Variable**: If the `--output` option is not provided, and an environment variable specific to the command (`PDD_GENERATE_OUTPUT_PATH`, `PDD_EXAMPLE_OUTPUT_PATH`, `PDD_TEST_OUTPUT_PATH`, `PDD_PREPROCESS_OUTPUT_PATH`, `PDD_FIX_TEST_OUTPUT_PATH`, `PDD_FIX_CODE_OUTPUT_PATH`, `PDD_SPLIT_SUB_PROMPT_OUTPUT_PATH`, `PDD_SPLIT_MODIFIED_PROMPT_OUTPUT_PATH`, `PDD_SPLIT_COST_OUTPUT_PATH`) is set, PDD will use the path specified by this variable.
 Otherwise, it will use default naming conventions and save the file in the current working directory.
+5. **No Output Location**: If no output location is specified and no environment variable is set, the file will be saved in the current working directory with a default name given the command.

 ## Multi-Command Chaining